codehard8/ServiceBasedProject/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License
-This project does not currently have a license.
-If you add one, mention it here.

-Feel free to customize and expand this README with more specific details about your project.
+This project is free to use for any one.